 Personalize and promote products that are in sync with the spending patterns of your audience so that every time they land on your site they are directed to something that appeals to them.

 The better you are at retaining customers and earning revenues from them over time, the higher your CLV will go, which, in turn, will justify investing more in acquiring new customers.

 Let’s see two personalization tactics you can use in order to increase your Customer Lifetime Value.

 Consider whether the message you are preparing is meant for a first-time buyer, or for someone already loyal to you.
 Highlight that in the subject line, and personalize the e-mail to make each customer feel special.

 Segment your list, and make use of automated messaging.
 When your customers are aware that you value them, it will be quite difficult for them to overlook the discounts and deals you send them.

 Track the spending patterns of your regular customers.
 Next time they land on your site, promote services and products they earlier searched for but did not purchase.
-You can also refer them products that might be similar to or associated with their earlier purchases.
+You can also refer their products that might be similar to or associated with their earlier purchases.

 You customers want to feel special.
 They do not want to be associated with some e-commerce business that just fulfills orders.

 Once in a while, surprise them with loyalty bonus or rewards and congratulate them for being great customers.
-In return, they will gladly spread the word amongst their peers, and help you acquire new customers.
+In return, they will gladly spread the word amongst their peers and help you acquire new customers.